danielweidman/TrackR-Web-Bluetooth-API/README.md

 ```
 docker run  -p 5001:5001 trackr
+# Enter Ctl-C to stop the Docker instance and clean up
 ```

 To test the binary (which by default listens on port 5001), go to [http://127.0.0.1:5001](http://127.0.0.1:5001)